 Overseeding and aeration go hand-in-hand.
 As the best time for overseeding is after a session of aeration has prepared your soil to accept the new seeds added through the overseeding process.
 In short, aeration will prepare your turf, and overseeding will add a lush thickness to your existing lawn.

 The benefits of overseeding your lawn include:

 - Better defense against insects

-Turf care is a year long commitment to creating a stronger, fuller, healthier, and more durable lawn.
-While aeration and overseeding is a large part of maintaining healthy turf, Epling Landscaping and Lawn Service recommends service be completed by mid-October before the threat of frost.
-However, the year long program is recommended at any time of year, taking the first steps to a healthier lawn.
+Turf care is a year-long commitment to creating a stronger, fuller, healthier, and more durable lawn.
+While aeration and overseeding is a large part of maintaining healthy turf, Epling Landscaping and Lawn Service recommend service be completed by mid-October before the threat of frost.
+However, the year-long program is recommended at any time of year, taking the first steps to a healthier lawn.